-The Concurrent Versions System (CVS) is a widespread tool for this kind of file management.
-It is the classical tool for source code management of open-source projects today.
-A wide range of software was developed with support by CVS.
-Examples include emacs, the well-known programmable text editor, gcc, the GNU Compiler Collection, apache, the most widely used web server in the world, jikes, the IBM Java Compiler, and in fact CVS itself.
-All these software products are continuously developed by hundreds of developers around the globe; teams that would hardly be able to handle their file exchange using mail.
+To solve these problems, version control systems are used.
+The Concurrent Versions System (CVS) is a classical version control system, and has been used for many open-source projects.
+A wide range of software have been developed with support by CVS.
+Examples include emacs, the well-known programmable text editor, gcc, the GNU Compiler Collection, apache, the most widely used web server in the world, and in fact CVS itself.
+All these software products are continuously developed by hundreds of developers around the globe; teams that would hardly be able to handle their file exchange using email.